 Today, you’ll learn the seven different green jobs with their responsibilities, educational requirements, occupational outlook, and average annual salary, which many of these pay quite well- some over six figures.
 In fact, you can tap into these jobs by taking courses to ensure that you’re equipped with these high-demand professions.

 What are green careers?

-A green career is employment that genuinely contributes to a more sustainable world, such as conserving energy, reducing pollution, or recycling.
+A green career is employment that genuinely contributes to a more sustainable world, such as conserving energy, stopping overfishing, reducing pollution, or recycling.
 It encompasses all the sectors of the societies like food, energy, education, government, and transportation.

 Green jobs help improve energy, limit greenhouse gas emissions, minimize waste and pollution, protect and restore ecosystems, and improve recycling systems.

 Without further ado, let’s take a look at some rapidly-growing career paths that are best suited for those of you who want nothing more than to save the planet and make a difference.

 Imagine without someone to design strategies for resource conservation, and there would be a lot more waste in our world.
 A new position has evolved since the start of the 2000s as some companies have engaged in more efforts around sustainability and environmental aspects.